Aramideh/FireBase-Cloud-Messaging/README.md

 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
 See deployment for notes on how to deploy the project on a live system.

 ### Sending Notifications

+you can send messages to the clients with these two ways:

-* Use Firebase console to send FCM messages to device or emulator.
+* Use Firebase console to send FCM messages to device or emulator. just go to the firebase console and start sending messages to the clients.

-* after installing pyfcm you can use below code to send message to the client
+* Using Pyfcm
+visit https://pypi.org/project/pyfcm/ to instal pyfcm. create a file and copy below code.

 ```
 from pyfcm import FCMNotification